HealthStream (NASDAQ:HSTM) PT Raised to $24.00 at Canaccord Genuity

-HealthStream (NASDAQ:HSTM) had its price objective upped by analysts at Canaccord Genuity from $22.00 to $24.00 in a report issued on Wednesday, Analyst Price Targets reports.
-The firm presently has a “hold” rating on the technology company’s stock.
-Canaccord Genuity’s target price would suggest a potential downside of 2.87% from the company’s previous close.
+HealthStream (NASDAQ:HSTM) had its target price raised by research analysts at Canaccord Genuity from $22.00 to $24.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The brokerage presently has a “hold” rating on the technology company’s stock.
+Canaccord Genuity’s price target points to a potential downside of 3.58% from the stock’s current price.

-HSTM has been the subject of a number of other research reports.
-Cantor Fitzgerald reaffirmed a “neutral” rating on shares of HealthStream in a research report on Wednesday, February 24th.
-Raymond James reaffirmed a “hold” rating on shares of HealthStream in a research report on Wednesday, February 24th.
-William Blair reissued an “outperform” rating on shares of HealthStream in a research report on Tuesday, February 23rd.
-Finally, Zacks Investment Research cut HealthStream from a “hold” rating to a “strong sell” rating in a research report on Wednesday, February 24th.
-Five research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-The company currently has a consensus rating of “Hold” and a consensus price target of $23.00.
+A number of other research analysts have also recently weighed in on the company.
+Zacks Investment Research upgraded HealthStream from a “sell” rating to a “hold” rating in a report on Thursday, April 29th.
+Raymond James restated a “hold” rating on shares of HealthStream in a report on Wednesday, February 24th.
+Cantor Fitzgerald reiterated a “neutral” rating on shares of HealthStream in a research note on Wednesday, February 24th.
+Finally, William Blair reissued an “outperform” rating on shares of HealthStream in a research report on Tuesday, February 23rd.
+Five investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+HealthStream presently has an average rating of “Hold” and an average price target of $23.00.

-In other news, Director Jeffrey L. Mclaren sold 4,000 shares of the stock in a transaction that occurred on Friday, February 26th.
-The stock was sold at an average price of $23.65, for a total value of $94,600.00.
-Following the completion of the sale, the director now directly owns 12,780 shares of the company’s stock, valued at $302,247.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-20.40% of the stock is currently owned by corporate insiders.
+In other HealthStream news, Director Jeffrey L. Mclaren sold 4,000 shares of the company’s stock in a transaction that occurred on Friday, February 26th.
+The stock was sold at an average price of $23.65, for a total transaction of $94,600.00.
+Following the sale, the director now owns 12,780 shares in the company, valued at $302,247.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+20.40% of the stock is currently owned by insiders.

-A number of hedge funds have recently modified their holdings of HSTM.
-Morgan Stanley lifted its position in HealthStream by 467.5% in the fourth quarter.
-Morgan Stanley now owns 671,878 shares of the technology company’s stock worth $14,674,000 after purchasing an additional 553,493 shares during the period.
-Trigran Investments Inc. lifted its position in HealthStream by 73.8% in the fourth quarter.
-Trigran Investments Inc. now owns 555,342 shares of the technology company’s stock worth $12,128,000 after purchasing an additional 235,857 shares during the period.
-BlackRock Inc. lifted its position in HealthStream by 4.2% in the fourth quarter.
-BlackRock Inc. now owns 4,193,568 shares of the technology company’s stock worth $91,587,000 after purchasing an additional 168,226 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund bought a new position in HealthStream in the fourth quarter worth $3,082,000.
-Finally, Kennedy Capital Management Inc. lifted its position in HealthStream by 54.9% in the fourth quarter.
-Kennedy Capital Management Inc. now owns 238,938 shares of the technology company’s stock worth $5,218,000 after purchasing an additional 84,646 shares during the period.
-72.08% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Vantage Consulting Group Inc acquired a new stake in HealthStream during the fourth quarter valued at approximately $48,000.
+Captrust Financial Advisors raised its holdings in shares of HealthStream by 583.6% in the 4th quarter.
+Captrust Financial Advisors now owns 4,785 shares of the technology company’s stock valued at $105,000 after purchasing an additional 4,085 shares during the period.
+Royce & Associates LP acquired a new position in shares of HealthStream during the 4th quarter worth approximately $206,000.
+Public Employees Retirement System of Ohio acquired a new stake in shares of HealthStream during the 4th quarter worth approximately $224,000.
+Finally, Truist Financial Corp lifted its stake in HealthStream by 13.2% in the 4th quarter.
+Truist Financial Corp now owns 11,543 shares of the technology company’s stock valued at $252,000 after purchasing an additional 1,346 shares during the last quarter.
+72.08% of the stock is currently owned by institutional investors.

 HealthStream Company Profile